 - The obligation to refund the study costs must be limited to a certain period of time and there must be a sliding scale (the longer the employment, the lower the costs).

 The directive states that when the employer is obliged (by law or a collective labour agreement) to provide the employee with training for the purpose of the job, the training:

 - Is offered free of charge to the employee;

 - If possible, takes place during working hours.

-This means that, as of 1 August 2022, a study costs clause will most likely no longer be validly agreed upon.
+As of 1 August 2022, a study costs clause for a compulsory training will no longer be valid.
 After all, a study costs clause would mean that the training is no longer free of charge for the employee.
 For non-compulsory training, it will remain possible to agree on a study costs clause.